Mortgages

 To be eligible, you must:

-• Purchase a home that is energy level A or B
+• Purchase a home that with an energy level of A or B

 • Renovate your home to improve its energy efficiency

-• Construct a home that is energy level A or B
+• Construct a home with an energy level of A or B

 If you fit the bill, you could benefit from lower interest rates (this differs between banks) and significant savings on your utility bills.
 For more information, check with your bank to see what green mortgages schemes are on offer for your circumstances.